Research

 Twin binaries

 But the mysteries of wide binaries keep on growing: in Hwang et al. (2022) we showed that twin wide binaries (those where the two stars have very similar masses) are even more eccentric still, perhaps pointing to a circumbinary disk origin.
+However, I continue to be mystified by this finding!
+Why should mass ratio play such an important role here?
+Either our theoretical understanding is inadequate, or the data is somehow wrong, or perhaps both!

-4. Kinetic theory of stellar systems and plasmas
+4. Kinetic theory

 Collisional relaxation in stellar and plasma systems